GuiGou12358/sc-rollup/sc-rollup-api/README.md

 ## Create the client

-Use the `InkClient` constructor to create a new client instance.
+Use the `InkClient` constructor to create a new client instance with the following parameters:
 - `rpc` : the endpoint to reach the contract address (string - mandatory).
 - `addrress` : the contract address  (string - mandatory).
 - `attestorPk` : the private key used to sign the message.
 Its address must be granted as attestor in the contract.  (string - mandatory).
-- `senderPk` : If we want to separate the sender and the attestor, you can provide a different private key to send the message.
+- `senderPk` : If you want to separate the sender and the attestor, you can provide a different private key to send the message.
 In this case the ecdsa address of attestor must be granted in the contract.
-If no sender key is provided, we use the attestor key to send the message (string - optional).
+If no sender key is provided, the attestor key will be used to send the message (string - optional).
-- `requestMessageCodec` : the Codec to read the message from the contract's queue.
+- `requestMessageCodec` : the `Codec` from `scale-ts` lib to read the message from the contract's queue.
-- `responseMessageCodec` : the Codec to write the message sent to the contract.
+- `responseMessageCodec` : the `Codec` from `scale-ts` lib to write the message sent to the contract.

 ```js
 const client = new InkClient(